 In order for a student to receive special education services, the student must meet the criteria of one or more of the thirteen disability categories which adversely affects educational performance.
 At the eligibility meeting, a team of qualified professionals and the parents of the student make a decision as to whether or not a student meets the requirements to receive special education services.
 If the student is found eligible, then an IEP will be developed and special education services will begin.

-Special education means specially designed instruction to meet the unique educational needs of a child with a disability.
+Exceptional education means specially designed instruction to meet the unique educational needs of a child with a disability.
 It includes instruction; accommodations/modifications; supports; and related services needed as determined by the child’s individualized education program team.
 The parent is a necessary component and is always invited to participate as a team member.
-The steps in the special education process include:
+The steps in the exceptional education process include:

 -Identification and Referral